New Certification Process

 At the time of application, you must submit the following to the AOBOS:

 - Surgical log documenting no fewer than 100 major surgical cases performed over a minimum 12-month period and maximum 18-month period, with the most recent cases occurring within six months of application.
 Log should be submitted using the AOBOS Excel template through the application portal.
 All cases in the minimum 12-month period must be reported even if they exceed the 100 case minimum requirement.

 - Completed Hospital Location Sheet via the application portal.

 - Mortality Review Summary via the application portal, if applicable.

 The Historical Format Part III Clinical examination fee of $3,000 must accompany your completed application and case logs.

 The New Part II Clinical examination fee of $3,250 must accompany your completed application and case logs.
-Those candidates who have passed the Part II Oral exam and choose to take the New Clinical format will be given a discount and their New Part II Clinical exam fee will be $2,750.

 No application will be considered complete until all exam fees are paid.

 If the application is not approved for the Clinical exam, 90% will be returned.